EltonCCL/comp4021-bomberman/README.md

 1. Register an account
 2. Login
 3. Join game by pressing either "Player 1" button or "Player 2" button
-4. Use another account to join the game with the remaining slot
+4. Use another account(opponent) to join the game with the remaining slot
-5. Enjoy the game
+5. Fight until a player loses all his/her lifes
-6. You may press "Restart" button to restart the game at anytime
+6. You may press "Restart" button to restart the game at endgame page

 # Basic movement
-Move: Arrow key
+Move: Arrow key ↑←↓→

 Place Bomb: M key

 Cheat: Hold space

+# Cheat mode
+1. Life: 999
+2. Numbers of Bomb: 10
+3. Bomb range: 10

+*Release spacebar(cheat mode) will reset to default state